twbs/bootstrap/site/content/docs/5.0/utilities/borders.md

 ### Sizes

 Use the scaling classes for larger or smaller rounded corners.
-Sizes range from `0` to `3`.
+Sizes range from `0` to `3`, and can be configured by modifying the utilities API.

 {{< example >}}
 {{< placeholder width="75" height="75" class="rounded-0" title="Example non-rounded image" >}}